rajrdj/my-react-app/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more infCoding Ninja Ract Dropdown Component
+￼Dropdown
+you will get placed
+Maybe you got placed
+no skill test no placement
+You selected: no skill test no placementormation.

 ### `npm run build`